roryl/lucee-book/lists.md

 # Lists
 Lucee has lists which are strings with a delimiter (default is a comma).
 Lists can only contain strings (and they are a string themselves), so use an Array to contain complex data types.
 Lists are not real objects in Lucee, and are simply strings that contain a delimiter.
 As such, any string can be a list that has a delimiter other than a zero length string.

 All of the list functions precide with "list" in their name.
-This is to differentiate from them string functions, because lists are also strings.
+This is to differentiate list functions from string functions, because lists are also strings.
 So `"my,list".len();` returns 7, while `"my,list".listLen()` returns 2

 See the available List functions under the [string methods](http://luceedocs.herokuapp.com/objects)